 There’s nothing I love more than a crispy, crunchy cutlet, and this schnitzel recipe yields the crispiest cutlets I’ve ever tasted.
 I love how simple pork schnitzel is to make with just 5 ingredients.
 It only takes 30 minutes from start to finish, and shallow-frying the schnitzel is so much less messy than using a deep fryer.
 Sometimes, the simplest method really is the best!

-When I set out to create a schnitzel recipe, I learned a lot about different kinds of schnitzels made in different areas of the world.
+I learned a lot about different kinds of schnitzels made in different areas of the world.
 Schnitzel typically refers to any breaded and fried cutlet, while Wiener schnitzel specifically uses veal and is a traditional Austrian dish.
 Both are prepared similarly but with different meats.
-This recipe is so simple and I have found the technique also works with beef and chicken.
+This recipe is so simple, and I have found the technique also works with beef and chicken.
 I love how versatile this recipe is!

-Tips for Success
+Tips for Beginners

-• Pounding the meat makes it uniformly thin, allowing for quicker and more even cooking.
+• Pound the pork chops.
+This ensures they are uniformly thin, allowing for quicker and more even cooking.
 It also tenderizes the meat and ensures a consistent schnitzel texture.
+The ideal thickness for schnitzel is about ¼ inch.

-• To check if the oil is hot enough, you can sprinkle a few breadcrumbs into the oil.
+• Use vegetable oil.
+I like to fry these cutlets in vegetable oil because it has a neutral flavor and a high smoke point.
+To check if the oil is hot enough, you can sprinkle a few breadcrumbs into the oil.
 If they sizzle and turn golden, the oil is ready for frying.

 Recipe Card